bbc/http-transport-emf-stats/README.md

 }
 ```

-The `attempt` object is structured as following
+The `attempt` object is structured as following if no cache is enabled and no response is received:

 ```js
 {